 The European Union (EU) consists of 27 member states, Austria, Belgium (including Belgium Luxembourg), Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France (including the French Antilles), Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands (including the Netherlands Antilles), Poland, Portugal, Romania, Slovak Republic, Slovenia, Spain and Sweden.

-- Goods exported to the EU fell by 30.6% to $177 million, driven by a decreases in other commodities and transport equipment (excl. road vehicles) categories.
+- Goods exported to the EU declined by 55.3% to $34 million, driven by declines in the other category.